colindean/plaintextaccounting_workshop/0300_tracking_commodities.md

 [^equity]: Equity is the value of the property minus the mortgage, divided by the value of the property.]

-You can track the value of your home in a prices database and account for estimated fluctuations in its value or track appraisal prices as a base when refinancing or getting a home equity loan.
+You can track the value of your home in a prices database, too, and account for estimated fluctuations in its value or track appraisal prices as a base when refinancing or getting a home equity loan.

-## Expressing Purchases